How to Choose the Best POS System for Your Small Business

 What is a POS System?

-A point-of-sale system (POS for short) lets you ring up sales and accept payments.
+A POS lets you ring up sales and accept payments.
 It’s like a cash register with brains, and it can be broken down into three basic components:

 A POS has hardware that allows you to accept payments.
 If you’re getting a new POS system, you should make sure it accepts all forms of payment including cash, credit cards (especially chip cards), and mobile payments.
 If it makes sense for your business, your POS system should also print receipts, store cash in cash drawers, and scan bar codes.